 — Thai News Reports (@ThaiNewsReports) January 9, 2023

 According to the minister, showing proof of vaccination was inconvenient and the decision was taken to retract the rule.
-Moreover, passengers who are not vaccinated will also be given entry into the country without any restriction.
+Moreover, passengers who are not vaccinated will also be given entry into the country without any restrictions.

 Travel restrictions imposed by India: